About your Procedure

 What to Wear

 Please wear loose, comfortable clothing and low-heeled shoes.
-You will be given the option to wear a gown but most often the procedure is performed whilst you are in your civilian clothes.
+You will be given the option to wear a gown but most often the procedure is performed whilst you are in your personal clothes.
 If you wear contact lenses (which you remove at night), these will need to be removed before the procedure.
-Please do not wear jewellery, apart from your wedding ring.
-We recommend that you don’t bring any valuables with you on the day.
+Please do not wear jewellery, we recommend that you don’t bring any valuables with you on the day.

 What to Bring

-If any of your regular medications (insulin, asthma sprays, eye drops, heart medication etc.) are due during the time you will be with us, please bring these with you.
+If any of your regular medications (insulin, asthma sprays, eye drops, heart medication etc.) are due during the time you will be with us, please bring these to hospital.
 You should also bring any aids you require (such as glasses or hearing aids).

-On arrival, you will be greeted by the reception staff who will check that your admission details are complete and provide you with the necessary documents that require reading and signing.
+On arrival, you will be greeted by our reception staff who will check your complete admission details and provide you with the necessary documents that require reading and signing.
 A nurse will then accompany you to the clinical area where they will make you comfortable and get you ready.
 You will then meet the Anaesthetist and Specialist.
 They will briefly review your medical history, examine you and answer your questions prior to the procedure.

 You will be asked to provide consent to the treatment by signature (if you have not already done so).
 It is your right to request further details or clarification of your procedure, or to cancel at any time.